Reed-CompBio/BIO331-F20/README.md

 :star2: **You're Done with Tasks A-D!**  No code handin is required.
 Instead, you will share your Dolphin network and any saved layouts with the `BIO331F20` Group.

 - **Share the graph with the group.**  You can use the `share()` function provided in `lab2.py` or share the graph using the website interface (click "share" in the upper right).
--**If you saved any layouts, make sure they are also shared.**  Click the Layouts tab and select "share" for any layouts you want to share with the group.
+- **If you saved any layouts, make sure they are also shared.**  Click the Layouts tab and select "share" for any layouts you want to share with the group.

 Even though you aren't submitting your code here, follow these suggestions:
 - Add comments to your code (this will be useful for posting subsequent graphs).